sumnerevans/sumnerevans.com/content/posts/travel/2025-fosdem/london/index.md

 After visiting the British Museum, I went to
 [Menya Ramen House](https://maps.app.goo.gl/LGZpeN4Y7drLG5zZA) for lunch and then walked to the [London Transport Museum](https://www.ltmuseum.co.uk/).
+London is famous for two iconic public transit infrastructures: the London Underground and the red double-decker buses.
+The museum had exhibits about the history of the buses and undergrounds and how transit has expanded throughout the decades.
+But I think the most interesting exhibit was a comparison of photos from the Blitz of WWII and photos from Kyiv during the ongoing war with Russia.

+{{<figure src="images/underground1.jpg" title="Echoes of the Blitz" caption="During the Russian air raids in Kyiv, people are using their metro system to hide just like Londoners did during the Blitz.">}}
+{{<figure src="images/underground2.jpg" title="People playing cards in the underground systems during WWII and the Ukraine war.">}}
+{{<figure src="images/underground3.jpg" title="Youth playing games in the underground during an air raid.">}}